alexvasilkov/GradleGitDependenciesPlugin/README.md

     def vcs() {
         xxx dir: '[Repository directory, overrides global vcs directory settings]',
             username: '[Username to access repo]',
             password: '[Password]',
             includeProject: [Whether to include this repo as Gradle project, true by default],
             addDependency: [Whether to add this project as dependency, true by default.
-                                Only works if 'includeProject' is true.]
+                            Only works if 'includeProject' is true.],
-    }
+            keepUpdated: [Whether to update this repo automatically or not, true by default] }

 If there were no username specified (like shown above), than plugin will look